 How to Know if There Are Millipedes in Houseplants?

-How you know if there are millipedes in houseplants are twofold: The first one is to thoroughly check the whole plant to spot any unwanted creatures.
+How you know if there are millipedes in houseplants is twofold: The first one is to thoroughly check the whole plant to spot any unwanted creatures.
 The second way is to look for any damage, as millipedes have chewing mouthparts.

 – Look for Millipedes